-It should be noted that, due our use of variable length coding, the required airtime is a random variable.
+It should be noted that, due to our use of variable-length coding, the required airtime depends on the length of the codeword and is thus a random variable.
 In delay-tolerant applications, this may not be much of a problem.
 However, assume the sample rate of the sensors is fixed at $T_{s}$.
 The network will become congested if, during any sampling period, the required airtime exceeds $T_{s}$.
-In this setting, new measurements are being produced at a rate faster than the communication delay-- more complicated scheduling algorithms may be required to ensure that the fusion center estimator achieves the desired performance by any real-time deadline (see, for example, \cite{rebal}).
+In this setting, new measurements are being produced at a rate faster than the communication delay---more complicated scheduling algorithms may be required to ensure that the fusion center estimator achieves the desired performance by any real-time deadline (see, for example, \citen{rebal}).
 If the expected airtime, per sampling period, obtained from the optimization (\ref{eq:s3ra}) is small compared to $T_{s}$, the Markov inequality can be used to derive a simple bound on the congestion probability.
 These ideas can be extended to more general types of communication channels (e.g. fading channels) and corresponding more general notions of capacity.